ChurchofJesusChristDev/Webcast-to-YouTube-Live/README.md

 🚨 If you ever need to disable a key because a device was stolen or gotten into (or you don't trust the person you gave it to), you can simply go back to **Manage stream keys** and remove that key.

-# 6. How to setup your Phone for Broadcast
+# 6. How to setup your Phone for Broadcast (Easy)

+Once you setup Larix on your phone once, you can use it forever with just a single click.

 1. Download and Open "Larix Broadcaster" (or just "Larix") from your phone's App Store
 2. Set up a Connection